raspberrypilearning/3D-scene/en/step_4.md

 ---

 WRITE SRTUFF HERE!
-The background will the very back of your scene - it  might be sky, the sky and hills - you decide.
+The background will the very back of your scene - it might be sky, and hills ora bedroom wall - you decide.

 --- /collapse ---

 --- /task ---

-In the real world, a backdrop if often static such as a street, hills or an internal wall with objects such as people, vehicles and furniture being able to move in front  of the backdrop.
+In the real world, a backdrop if often static such as a street, hills or an internal wall.
+Added to this are objects such as people, vehicles and furniture whichare able to move in front of the backdrop.
 However, in Scratch, you can create some interesting effects by moving some of your backdrop.

-For instance, in Dinosaur, the mountains move because they are sprites which are not drawn onto the backdrop.
+In Dinosaur, the mountains can move because they are sprites which are not drawn onto the backdrop.
 This creates a greater sense of the dinosuar's own movement when it runs left and right.

+The sun can go behind the mountains because theyare sprites.

-If some of your background objects are sprites you can create a greater sense of 3-dimensions.
+If some of your background objects are sprites you can create a greater sense of 3-dimensions and, in some instance, make you animation appear more realistic.

 --- task ---

-To use **Paint Editor** effectively you need to be familiar with difference between vector and bitmap graphics.
+To use **Paint Editor** effectively you need to be familiar with the difference between vector and bitmap graphics.

+**COLLAPSE OR GET EVERYONE TO DO THIS BIT?

 --- collapse ---
 ---